-- a) Take 25 g meat sample in 100 ml distilled water - b) Bend it with in pestle and mortal - c) Filter through Whatman No. 1 filter paper, folded thrice so as to make eight sections. - d) Allow the homogenate to seep between the folds - e) Collect the extract in 100 ml graduated cylinder for 15 min. - f) Record extract release volume and interpret results
+- a) Take 25 gm meat sample in 100 mL distilled water - b) Bend it with in pestle and mortal - c) Filter through celluose based qualitative filter paper, folded thrice so as to make eight sections. - d) Allow the homogenate to seep between the folds - e) Collect the extract in 100 mL graduated cylinder for 15 min. - f) Record extract release volume and interpret results